LocationLos Angeles, United States

 ContractorIcaza Construction and Bugsy Everett

-From the architect.
+Text description provided by the architects.
 The building is divided vertically down the middle to create a pair of three-story condominiums that use many of the eco strategies and materials that have become Sander Architects signatures.
 Playful architectural details include double-height translucent walls, exposed steel structure, cutouts in interior walls, and plywood railings and ceiling finishes.
 More about this project following the break.

 The exterior skin of the building is a double-layer of translucent materials: multi-cell acrylic panels provide the waterproofing inside lapped scales of glass.
 From the interior this creates a dramatic double-height wall that fills the rooms with light during the day and allows the interior lights to glow from the street at night.
 The theme of glass continues through the house with the glass detailing in the kitchens and bathrooms.